Provencal Cookbooks, Culinary and Wine Guides

 Nice Cuisine and the Art of Living is an e-book available on iBooks.
 Inside the 115 pages, Todorovska and photographer Francois Millo invite you to explore the typical culinary treats associated with Niçoise cuisine.

-However, it’s Patricia Wells at Home in Provence (1999) and The Provence Cookbook (2004) that invite you on a culinary journey through her favourite Provencal recipes, the ones that students have the chance to prepare in her cooking classes.
+However, Patricia Wells at Home in Provence (1999) and The Provence Cookbook (2004) invite you on a culinary journey through her favourite Provencal recipes, the ones that students can prepare in her cooking classes.

 Here is our review of The Provence Cookbook.